At Tock, this restaurant group owner and former trader is building a Spotify for reservations – TechCrunch

 NK: We don’t know.
 We haven’t done it yet.

-You know, restaurants are incredibly myopic in the sense that I don’t care how good you are, they are concerned that when I turn on bookings from March.
-I hope we have customers.
+You know, restaurants are incredibly myopic in the sense that I don’t care how good you are, they are concerned that, when I turn on bookings from March, I hope we have customers.
 It’s a really weird business that way.
 And what we’re going to be able to do is that because of some of the data and people indicating interest before the reservations are available, we get to show the restaurant the elasticity of their demand before they actually put those bookings on.
 That’s incredibly powerful because now, for the first time, they can know they can project out months into the future what their demand will look like.

 TC: You’re working with restaurants and wineries and the like.
 What’s the vision?
 Are you going to be getting into other verticals within hospitality or beyond?